Liouville field theory: Random energy models

 There is an exact mapping between Liouville theory with $c\geq 25$, and certain log-correlated random energy models.
 These models describe a thermal particle in a random potential that is logarithmically correlated.
 In two dimensions, such potential coincides with the Gaussian free field.
 In that case, certain correlation functions between primary fields in the Liouville theory are mapped to correlation functions of the Gibbs measure of the particle.
 This has applications to extreme value statistics of the two-dimensional Gaussian free field, and allows to predict certain universal properties of the log-correlated random energy models (in two dimensions and beyond).

 Other applications

 Liouville theory is related to other subjects in physics and mathematics, such as three-dimensional general relativity in negatively curved spaces, the uniformization problem of Riemann surfaces, and other problems in conformal mapping.
 It is also related to instanton partition functions in a certain four-dimensional superconformal gauge theories by the AGT correspondence.

 Naming confusion for c ≤ 1

 Liouville theory with $c\leq 1$ first appeared as a model of time-dependent string theory under the name timelike Liouville theory.

-It has also been called a generalized minimal model.
+It has also been called a generalized minimal model or imaginary Liouville theory.
 It was first called Liouville theory when it was found to actually exist, and to be spacelike rather than timelike.
-As of 2022, not one of these three names is universally accepted.
+As of 2026, not one of these names is universally accepted.